Installing IGX-Software on IGX 700 or IGX Developer Kit#

 To connect a display for software installation, see Connect a Display to Your Dev Kit.

-Before you install IGX-OS, you must check the firmware version.
+Before you install IGX OS, you must check the firmware version.

 If your developer kit bootloader firmware is

-UEFI firmware version 36.3.1-gcid-36302503 built on 2024-05-17T04:47:03+00:00
+UEFI firmware version 36.4.1-gcid-38375079 built on 11/19/2024

-To check your bootloader firmware version, do the following:
+To check your bootloader firmware version:

 Turn on and boot up your IGX Developer kit.